 - Veterinary Science Camps

-- Youth Veterinarian Summer Camp – Youtube
+- Youth Veterinarian Science Camp Video

-- Veterinary Science: Preparatory Training for the Veterinary Assistant by Floron C. Faries Jr., (contains 75 core lessons and 25 clinical lessons and Teacher keys)
+- Veterinary Science: Preparatory Training for the Veterinary Assistant

-- One Health Science & Technology by Heather L. Simmons (contains 25 One Health lessons and Teacher keys)
+- One Health Science & Technology

 Contests

-Veterinary Science Skill-a-thon
+Veterinary Science Skill-A-Thon

 This contest tests your veterinary knowledge and skills you have learned throughout the project.
 In order to apply you need to be involved with a Texas 4-H club and enrolled in a structured veterinary science program.
 Visit the State Roundup webpage to learn more.